 Inspiration came from philosophizing across the border, and the contrast between identity and image.
-Self-reflecting and pushing these borders have been influencing me, in finding balance.
+Self-reflecting and pushing these borders have been influencing the process of finding balance.

-With these art works, I’ve challenged others to see themselves in contrast to the image the people have of them.
-A person’s self-image is strengthened by being positive in that contrast.
+With these art works, EdKe has challenged others and I. To see ourselves in relation to the image the people have of us, a person’s self-image strengthened through a positive approach to this tention.
 Identity & image together form Being.
-The aim of the exhibition was to make people aware: showing mutual respect enriches Being.
+The aim of the exhibition was to make people aware: showing mutual respect is enriching Being.

-This exhibition took spectators along, in finding a balance in pushing boundaries in the choices we all make.
+This exhibition methaphorically took spectators along, in finding a balance in pushing boundaries in the choices we make together.
 We often doubt whether we make the right choice.
-Is a choice correct, if it feels right?
-If it is certain?
-If it’s good?
-If it feels for sure?
+Is a choice correct, if it feels right, if it is certain, if it’s good, or if it gives security?

-Like everyone else, I also make choices.
-Choosing for my creative ability, is choosing for less certainty; sometimes a struggle between choosing for freedom or bonding, dynamics or stagnation, feeling or imitating, entrepreneurship or waiting, independence or dependence.
+Like everyone else, I make choices too.
+Choosing for creative abilities, might seem as choosing for less certainty; sometimes a struggle between freedom and bondary, dynamics and stagnation, or independence and dependence.

-NEGROWHITE was also a representation of the way EdKe sees the world.
+NEGROWHITE was also a representation of the way I see the world.
 We can only really see each other if we take the trouble to see the world through each other’s eyes.

 To quote EdKe: